Nihal-197/MMM/Readme.md

 - Percentage of the change as compared to the last dated value.
 - ##### A recommendation based on the coefficients(derived from the fixed and random effects) for all the parameteres provided.
 - Recommended Sales or value of target variable.
+- Based on the provided Budget the optimized parameters for max sales